sondreus/seeAI/README.md

 Explanation and detail
 ----------------------
 Line segments are coefficients, outward from the central circle being positive and inward negative.
-As the complexity parameter ("lambda") is being reduced, the size and number of non-zero coefficients decreases.
+As the complexity parameter ("lambda") is reduced, the size and number of non-zero coefficients decrease.
 Once the process is complete, a cross-validation procedure selects the ideal model (with the cross-validation error and the standard deviation of this error plotted on the right).
-Typically, the simplest model with a cross-validation error less than one standard deviation more than the model with the lowest the cross-validation error is preferred.
+Typically, the simplest model with the lowest cross-validation error or an error less than one standard deviation more than the model with the lowest the cross-validation error is preferred.

 With Captions (Alt.
 1)
 ----------------------